ourfuturehealth/design-system-toolkit/docs/installation/installing-with-npm.md

 ## Thanks to the Government Digital Service (GDS)

-This documentation has been taken from [Installing GOV.UK Frontend with node package manager (NPM)](https://github.com/alphagov/govuk-frontend/blob/master/docs/installation/installing-with-npm.md) with a few minor adaptations.
+This documentation has been taken from [Installing GOV.UK Frontend with node package manager (NPM)](https://github.com/alphagov/govuk-frontend/blob/master/docs/installation/installing-with-npm.md) with a few major adaptations.